-The Gold concentrate output from the Omagh Mine, which also contains silver and lead credits, is sold in US dollars.
+The Gold concentrate output from the Omagh Mine, when operational, is sold in US dollars.
 Most of the value is accrued from the gold content.
-The following table is composed from data published by the Bank of England of average monthly gold price in US\$ and UK £ (Sterling) per troy ounce.
-The gold price pushed higher during January 2015 and whilst the price has fallen back, the average for the first quarter of 2015 at US\$ 1,219/UK£ 804 was slightly above that of the last quarter of 2014 and compared to US\$ 1,294/UK£ 782 for the first quarter of 2014.
+The following table was previously composed from data published by the Bank of England (BOE) of average monthly gold price in US\$ and UK £ (Sterling) per troy ounce.
+However, the company is aware that from April 2015, part of the (BOE) sterling pricing was not correct as published and has now been corrected.